tschatzl/tschatzl.github.io/_posts/2022-02-15-card-table-card-size.md

 ## The Change ##

 Until now, the size of the area a card covers has been fixed to 512 bytes.
-This size has been a tradeoff between the size of the card table (one byte per card, resulting in a memory usage of about 0.2% of Java heap size) and how long it takes to find the the reference within that area during garbage collection.
+This size has been a tradeoff between the size of the card table (one byte per card, resulting in a memory usage of about 0.2% of Java heap size) and how long it takes to find the reference within that area during garbage collection.

-With JDK 18 you can select the its value using the `-XX:GCCardSizeInBytes` from one of `128`, `256`, `512` (default) and `1024` (the last is 64 bit only).
+With JDK 18 you can select its value using the `-XX:GCCardSizeInBytes` from one of `128`, `256`, `512` (default) and `1024` (the last is 64 bit only).

 ## Impact Discussion ##